 So it has also challenged leaders to think of solutions about how to explain this or to induce people into it?

 Different organizations dealing differently with the new normal

 Smart organizations have started keeping meetings short and crisp during remote work and made sure the outputs are far more structured.
 So, managers who have been structured with streamlined processes are able to control the situation well.

 But for those who need to talk and discuss physically, they’ve struggled a bit.
 So by and large, most of us have adapted to this new way of working.
 But a few blind spots still exist.
 And employees just deal with it passively by saying “well, I’ll just go off video and take a break”.

 White collar people are leveraging flexible timings, whereas life hasn’t changed for factory people

-People who work in a corporate culture have one two days of flexibility in terms of staying at home or coming to the office and things like that and maybe some flexible timings as well.
+People who work in a corporate culture have one or two days of flexibility in terms of staying at home or coming to the office.
+Maybe some flexible timings as well.

 People have the flexibility to continue working from their hometowns

-Sujata shared that she met a lot of people who after the age of 50, whether men or women have chosen to move away from the city if they are unable to get their aged parents to come to the city and live with them.
-They have also taken a hit in their careers to go there.
-For such people, there is a little bit of regret that I can’t really hit because there are only regional roles available in this city and that job.
+Sujata shares that she has met a lot of people who, after the age of 50, chose to move away from the city when they were unable to get their aged parents to come to the city and live with them.
+They also take a hit in their careers to go there.
+For such people, there has been a little bit of regret that they can’t really go for it because there are only regional roles available in a particular city and that job.
 So for them, to be able to continue doing what they’re doing will definitely be a big bonus.

-Since a lot of organizations are allowing flexibility or allowing people to sit in Coimbatore or wherever and deliver to some company, this becomes a differentiator and a lot of talent might be attracted.
+Organizations allowing flexibility or allowing people to sit in any corner of the country while working,becomes a differentiator and attract a lot of talent.
 So this becomes a talking point or employer value proposition.
 Therefore, it’s about making the best of what is there.